-How I work:
+How I Work

 I’m a psychotherapist who works with people who are striving for a personal sense of well-being and balance.
 In order to have a genuine connection to a therapist, trust is vital for therapy to work.
-I have experience in helping people with life transitions, relationship issues, grief and loss, depression, anger, anxiety and trauma.
+I have experience in helping people with life transitions, relationship issues, grief and loss, depression, anger, anxiety, and trauma.

 Relocating back to Austin, I completed my Master of Arts in Human Services from St. Edward’s University, graduating in 1996.
-I have worked in a variety of settings, including a MHMR clinic, a pre-release prison focusing on chemical dependency issues, a psychiatric hospital and an adoption agency.
-Since 2002, I have been in private practice in Austin working with older adolescents, adults and couples.
+I have worked in a variety of settings, including a MHMR clinic, a pre-release prison focusing on chemical dependency issues, a psychiatric hospital, and an adoption agency.
+Since 2002, I have been in private practice in Austin working with older adolescents, adults, and couples.

-Issues I work with:
+Issues I Work With

 I work with people who are experiencing depression, anxiety, anger, feelings of helplessness or hopelessness, and shame.
-Often I work with people who are in transition and are exploring new, creative ways to approach old problems.
+I often work with people who are in transition and are exploring creative new ways to approach old problems.

 I have specialized training in helping people heal from traumas of their past, concerns in the present, or fears and worries about their future.